Jaimevzkz/Linux-Nixos-Config/README.md

 - A machine with a fresh Nix operating system installed.
 ## Installation
 - Clone this reposistory in your /home/ directory: ` git clone https://github.com/Jaimevzkz/Linux-Nixos-Config.git`.
-- Copy your hardware configuration to this repository: `cp /etc/nixos/hardware-configuration.nix ~/Linux-Nixos-Config/`.
+- Copy your hardware configuration to this repository (replacing de one that exists): `cp /etc/nixos/hardware-configuration.nix ~/Linux-Nixos-Config/`.
 - run the command to rebuild your system using the flake.nix: `sudo nixos-rebuild switch --flake ~/Linux-Nixos-Config/#nixos-config`.
 - [Optional] Change the directory name to be called nixos (to make the alias `update` work): `mv ~/Linux-Nixos-Config/ ~/nixos/`.
 - Reboot your system and use gdm to open i3 Tiling window manager: `sudo reboot`.